wilsonmar/wilsonmar.github.io/_posts/2017-09-23-terraform.md

 <a name="Cloudrail"></a>

-### Cloudrail
+### Security Scanners

+<a target="_blank" href="https://github.com/iacsecurity/tool-compare">https://github.com/iacsecurity/tool-compare</a> lists specific tests (of vulnerability) and which products can detect each.

+<a target="_blank" href="https://github.com/bridgecrewio/checkov">Checkov</a> is an OSS static scanner of Terraform, AWS Cloud Formation, and Azure ARM templates.

 <a target="_blank" href="https://www.indeni.com/">Cloudrail from Indeni</a> is a freemium scanner utility which audits Terraform IaC code for security concerns.

-<a target="_blank" href="https://github.com/iacsecurity/tool-compare">https://github.com/iacsecurity/tool-compare</a> lists specific tests (of vulnerability) and which products can detect each.

-Although Terratest requires that you deploy the infra and run tests against the live infra (effectively a DAST framework), Cloudrail takes a hybrid (SAST+DAST) approach - parsing static TF files into a database (of resources in a python object) and "continuously" comparing that against the live infrastructure in a separate python object fetched dynamically using their <a target="_blank" href="https://github.com/indeni/dragoneye">Dragoneye data collector</a> (for AWS and Azure).
+It calls itself "context-aware" becuase (although Terratest requires that you deploy the infra and run tests against the live infra), Cloudrail takes a hybrid (SAST+DAST) approach - parsing static TF files into a database (of resources in a python object) and "continuously" comparing that against the live infrastructure in a separate python object fetched dynamically using their <a target="_blank" href="https://github.com/indeni/dragoneye">Dragoneye data collector</a> (for AWS and Azure).

-When run on local envrionments, Cloudrail achieves "shift left".
+When run on local envrionments, security scanning achieves "shift left".

 <a name="TFLint"></a>